AUObukhov/trader/readme.md

 ## Integration

-File "Candles dashboard.json" contains Grafana dashboard with candles and moving averages chart
+File "Candles dashboard.json" contains Grafana dashboard with candles and moving averages chart.
+Some requests can be pretty heavy, so Grafana timeout better be increased according to [instruction](https://grafana.com/docs/grafana/latest/administration/configuration)